bshoppa/447-individual-project/howto.md

 env\Scripts\activate
 ```

-# step 2
+## step 2
 (while (venv) is showing in the terminal)
 ```sh
 flask run
 ```

-# step 3
-How to start the react-application & react local server.
+# How to start the react-application & react local server.
 You will need npm and react-scripts.
+## step 3

-# For windows:
+## For windows:
 You will need to install and build react packages for windows.
 The assets do not exist in this project.
 (npm install react-scripts)